-USCIS Citizenship and Civic Integration Resources for Local Governments
+Citizenship and Civic Integration Resources for Local Governments

-We offer free training seminars for adult educators, volunteers, and teachers.
+Request a USCIS training event.
+We offer free citizenship-focused training seminars for adult educators, volunteers, and teachers.
 These seminars are designed to enhance the skills needed to teach U.S. history, civics, and the naturalization process to immigrant students.
-We often partner with state and local agencies when hosting these events and are looking to expand our training opportunities in both new immigrant gateways and established immigrant population centers.
-To request a training event, please send an email to firstname.lastname@example.org.
+They include hands-on practice developing effective citizenship curriculum, lesson plans, and classroom activities incorporating civics content.